sabhyamittal/ds_test/notes.md

  ```
  </details>

+### OPTIMAL BINARY SEARCH TREE

  ## GREEDY ALGORITHM

  Used for solving optimizing problems which either require max result or min result.

+### AN ACTIVITY SELECTION PROBLEM

-1.AN ACTIVITY SELECTION PROBLEM:You are given n activities with their start and finish times.
+You are given n activities with their start and finish times.
 Select the maximum number of activities that can be performed by a single person, assuming that a person can only work on a single activity at a time.

  ### CODE IN C:
    <details>
 <summary>Answer</summary>